How do you paraphrase in APA format?

 Paraphrasing in APA involves restating someone else’s ideas or words while maintaining the original meaning.

-It is important in academic writing to use others’ ideas while avoiding plagiarism.
+It is crucial in academic writing to use others’ ideas while avoiding plagiarism.

 To paraphrase in APA, use your own words and sentence structure while accurately representing the author’s ideas.